owizdom/submission_reminder_owisdom/README.md

 # Submission Reminder App

 The Submission Reminder App is a Bash-based tool designed to manage and track student assignment submissions.
-It reads a CSV file (`submissions.txt`) containing student names, assignment names, and submission statuses, and outputs reminders for students who have not submitted a specified assignment.
-The assignment to check is defined in a configuration file (`config.env`), which can be updated dynamically using a copilot script.

 ## Features

 - **Check Submission Status**: Displays a list of students who have not submitted a specific assignment, along with the assignment name and days remaining.